 The COVID-19 pandemic and efforts to control its spread have significantly curtailed the movement of people and goods and services worldwide in regions where we sell our services and conduct our business operations.
 The pandemic has resulted in a global slowdown of economic activity, including travel restrictions and prohibitions of non-essential activities in some cases.
-Our revenues and operations were affected by a range of external factors in 2020 related to the COVID-19 pandemic.
-Although we believe the immediate impact of the COVID-19 pandemic has been assessed and largely reflected in our 2020 financial results, the long-term magnitude and duration of the disruption and resulting decline in business activity is still highly uncertain and cannot currently be predicted.
-While the roll-out of global vaccination programs is an encouraging sign for the future, the COVID-19 pandemic and efforts to control its spread could still continue to adversely affect our business, impact the demand for our services and alter the way we conduct our business, and we cannot predict the magnitude or duration of these effects.
+Our revenues and operations were affected by a range of external factors in 2020 and 2021 related to the COVID-19 pandemic.
+Although we believe the immediate impact of the COVID-19 pandemic has been assessed and largely reflected in our 2021 financial results, the long-term magnitude and duration of the disruption and resulting decline in business activity is still highly uncertain and cannot currently be predicted.
+While the roll-out of global vaccination programs is an encouraging sign for the future, the COVID-19 variants and efforts to control their spread could still continue to adversely affect our business, impact the demand for our services and alter the way we conduct our business, and we cannot predict the magnitude or duration of these effects.

-The execution of austerity measures that we implemented in 2020 to mitigate the impact of the pandemic on our financial results may not achieve the results and savings we anticipate, and our temporary cost-saving measures may negatively affect employee morale and future recruiting efforts.
 To the extent the COVID-19 pandemic or the efforts taken to control its spread adversely affects our business and financial results, it may also have the effect of heightening many of the other risks described in this "Risk Factors" section.
 Because developments concerning the COVID-19 pandemic have been and continue to be constantly evolving, additional impacts and risks may arise that we are not aware of or that we may not be able to appropriately or timely address.